 If not, what areas need improvement to make your product the market leader?

 Step 3.
-Define the benefits of YOU.
+Define the benefits YOU bring.

 In most instances’ businesses are experiencing one of three problems.
 Over the years we have come up with different terms, change, transformation, strategy, sales, product fit, disruption.
 But ultimately, most problems facing a FinTech founder can be distilled to the following:

-REVENUE and SCALE
+REVENUE and SCALE – Blue Eyed Unicorns

 Ultimately your product (YOU) may have one or two benefits to a FinTech.
 You can demonstrate where you can GROW revenue and/or SCALE a business.
 Those who can demonstrate both are naturally in the greatest demand because they will have the most IMPACT on a business.
 A FinTech startup will ALWAYS hire the person they feel will make the greatest impact.

 Step 4.
-The VALUE CREATION exercise
+The VALUE CREATION exercise.

 It surprises me how few people know or can estimate their value to a business.
 I often hear the term “Value Add” dropped in resumes and interviews.
 Yet when I ask how?
 I am met with a blank stare.